 Where Were Scenes For The Star Wars Planet Tatooine Filmed?

 Although the premise of Star Wars is that of intergalactic adventures and drama in a galaxy far, far away, the filming and set construction is of a more terrestrial origin.
-While much of the movie was filmed using stages and special effects, no amount of 1970s technological wizardy could create a set realistic enough if you wanted movie goers to believe they were watching a scene on a barren planet.
-For that, you needed to find somewhere on Earth barren enough.
+While much of the movie was filmed using stages and special effects, no amount of 1970s technological wizardry could create a set realistic enough to make people believe they were watching a scene on a barren planet.
+For that, they needed to find somewhere on Earth barren enough.

-Tatooine, a fictional planet is the Star Wars universe, makes an appearance in every Star Wars film except for The Empire Strikes Back.
-The iconic dessert planet is the home world of Luke and Anakin Skywalker and plays an important role in the history of the Star Wars universe and the plots of the films.
-To recreate the appearance of a planet so dry that the inhabitants set up water collection stations to pull the moisture out of the air, George Lucas and company headed to Tunisia and the northern reaches of the Sahara Desert.
+Tatooine, the iconic desert planet that serves as the homeworld of Luke and Anakin Skywalker, plays an important role in the history of the Star Wars universe and the plots of the films.
+To recreate the appearance of a planet so dry that the inhabitants set up water collection stations to pull moisture out of the air, George Lucas and company headed to Tunisia and the northern reaches of the Sahara Desert.